EU Digital Operational Resilience Act (DORA)

 Considerations for ICT providers: ICT providers need to be able to support customers’ third party risk management requirements.
 In addition, DORA will allow the new Lead Overseer to directly oversee critical ICT providers.
 This mechanism will create a direct communication channel between regulators and designated ICT providers via annual engagements, including oversight plans, inspections, and recommendations.

-Google Cloud support: Starting in February 2024, Google will offer financial entities updated contract terms for Google Cloud and Google Workspace to address the key contractual provisions in Article 30.
+Google Cloud support: Google offers financial entities updated contract terms for Google Cloud and Google Workspace to address the key contractual provisions in Article 30.
 If you need DORA contract terms, please contact your Google Cloud representative for further details.
 We have also created mappings to Article 30 for both Google Cloud and Google Workspace to help you understand how our contracts, controls, and processes can support you with meeting the DORA requirements.

 Considerations for EU financial entities: DORA outlines considerations for financial entities to voluntarily share cyber threat information and intelligence with other financial entities and regulators.